-User testing is invaluable
+Website user testing is invaluable for website usability

 Working with a third-party accessibility tester, we applied this feedback to the design of the new site’s visuals, user experience and user interface.
 The site had to meet specific Web Content Accessibility Guidelines (WCAG 2.1 Level A).

-Some major plugins fall short
+Some major website plugins fall short

-As we learned more about accessibility requirements and coding best practices, we found that some major WordPress plugins fell below acceptable usability standards.
+As we learned more about accessibility requirements and coding best practices, we found that some major WordPress plugins fell below acceptable website usability standards.

 For example, a well known filtering plugin outputs DIV elements for checkboxes that are neither semantically correct nor accessible by screen readers.
 It’s easily resolved by changing the DIVs to something more appropriate.
-We created Buttons that are easily identified by a screen reader and are keyboard accessible without additional ARIA (Accessible Rich Internet Applications) attributes.
+We created buttons that are easily identified by a screen reader and are keyboard accessible without additional ARIA (Accessible Rich Internet Applications) attributes.

 Two obvious questions: